Do Go On - 206 - Dungeons and Dragons

 I love seeing people in those big wizard capes.

-Stranger things like the boy who went up to the down under in the first season, he was
+Stranger things, like the boy who went out to the Down Under in the first season,

 Right, okay.